 The new system provides MGE with better and quicker access to the status of compliance activities and improved information for resource planning.
 It also improves our reporting performance.
 This leads to more efficient use of time, better alignment of information management processes and simplified training for turnover or responsibility transfers.

 Environmental Management System

 In 2017, MGE expanded the scope of our renewed five-year contract with the Wisconsin Department of Natural Resources for Green Tier certification, which recognizes environmental leadership.
 Our primary goal in the expanded contract is to cover all MGE operations under our Environmental Management System (EMS).
 An EMS is a continuous improvement process that evaluates, prioritizes and manages environmental risks.

-- Implement a corporate expansion of MGE’s EMS that is designed to meet Wisconsin Green Tier requirements.
+- Implemented a corporate expansion of MGE’s EMS that meets Wisconsin Green Tier requirements.

-- Add environmental emergencies to the corporate All Hazards Response planning process.
+- Added environmental emergencies to the corporate All Hazards Response planning process.

-- Continue to implement the Fleet Alternative Vehicle Policy that evaluates new MGE vehicles when it is operationally prudent.
-Review how we can measure and track environmental impacts.
+- Continued to implement the Fleet Alternative Vehicle Policy that evaluates new MGE vehicles when it is operationally prudent.

 - Conducted a risk review of MGE’s environmental emergency response plans looking at risk to waterways, human health and sensitive environmental features.